sherlock-audit/2023-12-arcadia-judging/README.md

 **sherlock-admin**

 The protocol team fixed this issue in PR/commit https://github.com/arcadia-finance/accounts-v2/pull/170.

+**IAm0x52**

+Fix looks good.
+Since rewards are claimed on all withdrawals and deposits, reward per token can be calculated directly.

+**sherlock-admin4**

+The Lead Senior Watson signed off on the fix.

 # Issue M-2: `CREATE2` address collision against an Account will allow complete draining of lending pools